IRS Form 6252 Instructions

 Part I: Gross Profit & Contract Price

-Taxpayers will use Part I to calculate the gross profit and report the contract sale price.
+Taxpayers will use Part I to calculate the gross profit and report the contract sale price on their tax return.

 Line 5: Selling price